kaalam/document.source/jazz_reference/pages/vision_code_bebop.md

 Jazz has a programming language called **Bebop** (or simply **Bop**).

 {% include important.html content="Bebop is work in progress.
-The reference is included in its source code and available via the [developer documentation](/develop/).
-Coding safety mechanisms are explained in a paper to be shared soon."%}
+Now that Jazz 0.5.1 is released (October 2021), the moment has come!
+After two years of PoC and refining the idea, we are actually working on this!
+This is Jazz 0.6.1, stay tuned.
+This page was last updated after the 2019 PoC and is still essentially what the idea is."%}

 {% include image.html file="jazz_bebop.png" caption="Bebop" %}